Rofiat-Adebayo/Revenue-Optimization-Sales-Concentration-Analysis-D-Lite-Electronics/README.md

 # 🏁 Conclusion

-This project demonstrates structured data cleaning, analytical modeling, and business interpretation using Excel.
+This project demonstrates structured data cleaning, analytical modeling, and business interpretation using Exceland SQL.
 Beyond visualization, the analysis identifies concentration risks and provides actionable strategies for sustainable revenue growth.

 The dashboard serves as a decision-support tool for revenue optimization, performance alignment, and strategic planning.